Ian Paton (bishop): Ordained ministry

 In June 2018, it was announced that he had been elected Bishop of St Andrews, Dunkeld and Dunblane.
 He was consecrated and installed as bishop during a service at St Ninian's Cathedral, Perth on 20 October 2018.

-Paton is the lead bishop for environmental affairs within the SEC.
+He is the lead bishop for environmental affairs within the SEC.
 He supports the ordination of women and the rights of LGBTQ people.